Destigmatizing Dementia with Design

 The CareBand design that ID students devised starts with the packaging: a box that when opened folds into a flat “map” showing the relationship between all the pieces of the CareBand package.
 Inside is the CareBand, a stylish watch-like device with interchangeable face plates for users to customize.
 The band comes with “beacons,” which pair with the CareBand and are installed in rooms to monitor the wearer’s movement throughout the home.

 “Autonomy was key.
-People with dementia should be able to set up the system by themselves,” Haiping Liao (MDes ’21).
+People with dementia should be able to set up the system by themselves,” says Haiping Liao (MDes ’21).
 “We designed the package to describe the CareBand system visually and make this process tangible.
 As they unpack the box, they see how it works and what they should do to connect different devices step by step.”

 Caregivers are provided with a mobile app that shares information about how their loved ones with dementia are progressing throughout the day.
 Caretakers can be notified via a text, call, or push notification when a wearer exits a room or the home, while a geofencing feature on the device establishes a predetermined perimeter for travel to ensure the person with dementia does not get lost or wander too far.
 If they do, visual cues and voice reminders guide them home.
 The device also features an emergency button on the side, made purposefully discrete to avoid labeling users as patients.